Forest City Realty Trust

-Forest City Realty Trust, Inc., formerly Forest City Enterprises, was a real estate investment trust that invested in office buildings, shopping centers and apartments across the United States The company was organized in Maryland with its headquarters in Cleveland, Ohio.
+Forest City Realty Trust, Inc., formerly Forest City Enterprises, was an American real estate investment trust that invested in office buildings, shopping centers and apartments in the United States.
+The company was organized in Maryland with its headquarters in Cleveland, Ohio.
 As of December 31, 2017, the company owned 29 office buildings, 29 shopping centers, and 78 apartment complexes.
-On December 7, 2018, the company was acquired by Brookfield Asset Management.
+In December 2018, the company was acquired by Brookfield Asset Management.

 History

 In 1920, Forest City was founded as a family-owned lumber and household hardware business by siblings Charles, Leonard, Max and Fannye Ratner, immigrants from Poland.
 Beginning in the 1930s, the company invested in residential garages, apartments, retail strip centers.
 During World War II, the company manufactured and prefabricated governmental housing.

-In 1960, Forest City became a publicly traded company.
+In 1960, Forest City became a publicly traded company and rebranded itself as Forest City Enterprises.

 In 1987, the company sold its retail lumber business to Handy Andy Home Improvement Center.

 In 2011, the company sold a 49% stake in a retail portfolio in New York for $172.3 million.
 In 2013, the company acquired a 100% interest in The Mall at Robinson near Pittsburgh.
-The company also sold a Sheraton hotel in Station Square in Pittsburgh for $61 million.
-It also announced plans to redevelop Ballston Common Mall.
-The company acquired a key parcel from Macy's for $13.4 million.